odea-project/qAlgorithms/report/report.md

 tool to find widespread adoption, possible error sources need to be identified, addressed, or effectively communicated to the end user.
 This task requires extensive testing with a broad sample group of potential users.

+Reading in csv files is very slow.
+This was not a priority for optimisation, since it is not the intended main function of this program.
+However, for general-purpose use a fast file reading is sensible.

 Contributions to open-source software like this are more likely to occur if automated tests exist that can verify the validity of results quickly